olemb/dbfread/README.rst

   supported out of the box.)

 raw=True
-  Returns all data values as bytestrings.
+  Returns all data values as byte strings.
 This can be used for debugging or for doing your own decoding.

 All list methods are also available when records are loaded.